 Comparative Cultural Studies Seminar – Harvard Summer Program in Greece

-The five-week-long Comparative Cultures Seminar is the oldest and one of the most successful Harvard study-abroad programs.
-Divided between the seaside town of Nafplio and the historical city of Thessaloniki, the program will be celebrating its sixteenth year in summer 2017.
+The five-week-long Comparative Cultures Seminar is the oldest and one of the most successful Harvard study-abroad programs, implemented by CHS GR.
+Divided between the seaside town of Nafplio and the historical city of Thessaloniki, the program will be celebrating its seventeenth year in summer 2018.
 Led by Harvard Professor Gregory Nagy and a founding team of Harvard-trained Senior Fellows, the program seeks to promote cross-cultural understanding by combining historical, literary, philosophical, and linguistic approaches to cultural exchange.

-Since the summer of 2002, when it was launched, a total of over 275 students from the four corners of the world have come to Greece, for an intensive five-week course on the theme of “Comparative empires in the Eastern Mediterranean and Eurasia; A survey of cross-cultural interaction from ancient times to the present.”
+Since the summer of 2002, when it was launched, a total of over 300 students from the four corners of the world have come to Greece, for an intensive five-week course on comparative cultural studies.
+The theme of course in 2018 is “Comparative Studies on Empire and Migration.”

 The Comparative Cultures Seminar is fundamentally interdisciplinary, combining historical, literary, philosophical, and linguistic approaches to cultural exchange.
 The pedagogical model is interactive and research-driven, with several faculty members and students exchanging ideas around the seminar table, making it a real laboratory for comparative and collaborative thinking.
 The program’s cross-cultural focus is matched by the diversity of its participants.